Option 1: Linking a GitHub repository

-Instead of building a container image for your algorithm locally and uploading it to Grand Challenge, you can also opt to link a GitHub repository to your algorithm.
+To get your container running on Grand Challenge, you may want to link a GitHub repository to your Algorithm page.
 When a repository is linked to an algorithm, a new container image will be built automatically each time the repository is tagged.
 The following requirements need to be met for this workflow to properly work:

 - There needs to be a Dockerfile in the repository's root.
 This Dockerfile will be used to build the image.